dsa-review/notes/algorithms.md

 ### Greedy Algorithms

 A greedy algorithm is an algorithm that makes locally optimal choices at each stage in the hope of finding the globally optimal solution.
-Many times a greedy algorithm finds the globally optimal solution
+In some cases, greedy algorithms find the globally optimal solution.
+However, it often does not guarantee it, as they often do not exhaust all of the possible solutions.

 ---